Two-field inflation from one complex scalar with symmetry breaking: Motions of inflaton with symmetry breaking

 \subsection{Classification of inflation trajectory}

-The parameter $\mu$ defined in Eq.~\eqref{formula:muDef} is an appropriate quantity for characterizing the multi-field nature of the inflaton motion.
-In this section, we classify the inflation trajectory with the help of $\mu$.
-This classification enables us to comprehend the multi-field nature of inflation without having to examine in great detail the complex motions of inflatons due to their interactions with each other.
+In this subsection, we classify the inflationary trajectories in the present two-field inflaton model.
+This classification allows us to understand the multi-field nature of inflation without examining in detail the complicated dynamics of the scalar fields arising from their mutual interactions.

-Figure~\ref{Figure:Trajectory} shows typical inflation trajectories in the present two-field model.
-The vectors in the figures indicate the potential gradients appearing in the EOMs, $K^{ab} \del_b \ln V$ with $a,b = 1, 2$.
-The red and blue solid lines represent the trajectories with $N=50$ and $N = 60$, respectively.
-In the shaded region, the SR and/or ST condition is not satisfied.
-We here adopt the values of $v_{\phi} = 10^{-4}$ and $v_{\phi} = 20$ as in the previous case.
-In the upper (lower) three panels, the VEV of $\Phi$ is chosen as $v_\phi = 10^{-4}$ ($v_\phi = 20$), which is the large (small) VEV case under the situation $\phis > v_{\phi}$ ($\phis < v_{\phi}$).

-When $m_\chi$ is small and the pNGB potential contribution is irrelevant (the left panels of Figure~\ref{Figure:Trajectory}), the inflation is mainly driven by $\phi$.
-This is similar to the single-field inflation scenario such as the Higgs inflation and chaotic inflation.
-In this case, $\mu \ll 1$ as a result of little motion in the $\chi$-direction during the inflation.
-As $m_\chi$ increases, $\chi$ also plays a part of the inflaton as well as $\phi$, which is shown in the middle panels of Figure~\ref{Figure:Trajectory}.
-As illustrated in the figures, the multi-field effect becomes pronounced, frequently resulting in $\mu \gtrsim 1$.
-In the right panels, where $m_\chi$ is large, the inflaton trajectory is mainly along the pNGB $\chi$-direction, similar to the natural inflation.
-In this case, the inflation process is also driven by a single field, which results in the situation of $\mu \ll 1$.